 Furthermore, not many coaches have the time to develop contacts with college coaches at all levels, much less outside their immediate region.
 He may be helpful to get you the attention of coaches he knows but that’s not necessarily the best option for you.

 If the coach offers himself as a resource, by all means, ask for help.
-But counting on the coach to take the initiative and act in your best interests is a risky business.
+But counting on the coach to take the initiative and act in your best interests is a risky business and common college recruiting mistake.

 4. You don’t start thinking about recruiting until your junior year.